PetriNetDanco/PetriFlow/README.md

-# This Maven project is about modeling PetriNet of event systems in Java
+# This Maven project is about modeling PetriNet of event systems in Java with GUI
 As first load XML file from disk, which we can create for example on the http://petriflow.com/ page.
 Project allows create or remove existing transition, place, arc and also move with these components.
 Main funkction on this project is fire transitions.